typewirets/typewirets/packages/core/README.md

 ## Why TypeWire?

-TypeWire is designed to shift focus from object creation to behavior composition.
-By abstracting away the complexities of instantiation, developers can:

-- **Focus on behavior rather than construction** - Write code that uses objects for what they do, not how they're created
+TypeWire is designed to create clear boundaries and explicit dependencies in your codebase.
+It helps you:

+- **Build clear boundaries** - Separate behavior from construction and configuration
+- **Make dependencies explicit** - No magic, no ambient context, just clear dependencies
-- **Compose behaviors more easily** - Build complex systems by combining simpler, well-defined components
+- **Compose behaviors easily** - Build complex systems from simple, well-defined components
-- **Separate concerns more cleanly** - Decouple what an object does from how it's created and configured
-- **Improve testability** - Replace real implementations with test doubles without changing consumer code
+- **Keep testing simple** - Replace implementations without changing consumer code

-The goal is to let you think more about interactions between components and less about their instantiation details, making your code more maintainable and your architecture more flexible.
+- **Control side effects** - Manage where and how side effects occur in your system

+The goal is to help you build systems that are clear, testable, and maintainable.

 ## Installation